OpenPoiesis/poietic-core/Sources/PoieticCore/Documentation.docc/MetamodelAndTypes.md

 # Metamodel and Types

-Metamodel defines types of the design objects and constraints that the design must satisfy to be considered valid.
+Metamodel defines types of the design objects and constraints that the design must satisfy to be considered valid within a modelled problem domain.

 ## Overview

-Metamodel represents a problem domain.
+Metamodel represents a problem domain, methodology or a combination of both.
 The metamodel defines which types of objects the domain considers and what are the constraints or structural rules.
 The design objects must conform to the defined types and satisfy the constraints for the design to be valid within the problem domain.

 Example: A domain for modelling systems dynamics using stock and flows might consider node types _Stock_, _Flow_ and and _Drains_, _Fills_ edge types.